Persistent Volume Options for K8s Storage

 - CI/CD Servers

 Portworx is a storage solution that takes in block devices attached directly to your nodes and combines them into a cloud-native storage layer for your cluster.
-This option makes use of a custom scheduler to ensure that your stateful workloads run on the same node that houses the primary copy of the data they are operating on, providing a significant performance advantage that is further enhanced by the the world-class storage performance of Expedient Enterprise Cloud.
+This option makes use of a custom scheduler to ensure that your stateful workloads run on the same node that houses the primary copy of the data they are operating on, providing a significant performance advantage that is further enhanced by the of Expedient Enterprise Cloud.
 Portworx also offers unique DR, management, and compliance features that enable many applications not generally considered well-suited for containerization to move to the cloud with ease.
 The DR orchestration capability in particular can offer extremely low RPO/RTO.

 - Highly performant